-MAXPS Units <# of processors> <walltime></walltime> Description Limits the number of outstanding processor-seconds a credential may have allocated at any given time.
+MAXPS Units &lt;# of processors&gt; <walltime></walltime> Description Limits the number of outstanding processor-seconds a credential may have allocated at any given time.
 For example, if a user has a 4-processor job that will complete in 1 hour and a 2-processor job that will complete in 6 hours, they have $413600 + 263600 = 163600$ outstanding processor-seconds.
 The outstanding processor-second usage of each credential is updated each scheduling iteration, decreasing as jobs approach their completion time.